How to Update Your 1990s-era Kitchen

 BEFORE

-The oak cabinets, deep tones, and outdated countertops had to go.
+The oak cabinets, dark color scheme, and outdated countertops had to go.
 But beyond that, what this space needed more than anything was to be opened up.
 Separate dining spaces were popular in the 1990s.
 However, the open layouts of contemporary design are much more user-friendly in today’s world.
 For this renovation project, our goal was to open up the whole kitchen and dining space to create a modern look.

 This separate formal dining room was spacious but felt disconnected from the activity of the kitchen (and as a result, was not used as much).